 Talent prepares the solution

 Pin a euthanized mouse in a supine position on a dissection plate [1-MED].
 Using scissors and forceps, perform a longitudinal laparotomy to access the chest cavity [2-CU].
-Identify the thymus, which is located above the heart and is composed of two white lobes [3-ECU].
+First, remove the heart to gain access to the thymus, which is located above the heart.
+Then, identify the thymus, which is composed of two white lobes [3-ECU].
 Using forceps, carefully detach the thymus [4-ECU] and place it on a Petri dish with 5 milliliters of HBSS 2% FCS [5-MED-TEXT].

 Talent pins mouse to dissection plate